 An 80 km gravel road south of Tatla Lake will take you to Chilko Lake.
 Chilco Lake is located in the Tsyl-os Provincial Park and is the largest, natural, high-elevation freshwater lake in North America.

 Kleena Kleena is a tiny settlement 35 km west of Tatla Lake, located in a beautiful valley.

 Nimpo Lake is a friendly small community in the beautiful alpine ranching country of the Cariboo Chilcotin region.
 It is surrounded by the Coastal Mountains and rolling grasslands.
 Here you find a wealth of outdoor activities.
 Nimpo Lake is known as the float plane capital of British Columbia and is the busiest fly-out centre in the interior of BC.

-Nimpo Lake is 300 km from Williams Lake in the east and 152 km from Bella Coola in the west.
+Nimpo Lake is located 300 km west of Williams Lake and 152 km east of Bella Coola.

 Anahim Lake is another remote community located in alpine ranching country, 15 minutes from Nimpo Lake.
 The community is named after a Chilcotin chief and is home to the ‘Old Fashioned Wild West Rodeo” each July.
 Make sure you check for dates.

 The community offers year-round outdoor adventure opportunities.
-Tweedsmuir Provincial Park is to the west and Itcha Ilgachuz Provincial Park to the north and Tsyl’os Provincial Park to the southeast.
+Tweedsmuir Provincial Park is to the west of Itcha Ilgachuz Provincial Park, to the north, and Tsyl’os Provincial Park is to the southeast.
 Anahim Lake is the last community before you enter Tweedsmuir Provincial Park.

-Bella Coola is a service hub to tiny outer coastal communities and the getaway to the Great Bear Rainforest.
+Bella Coola is a service hub for tiny outer coastal communities and a getaway to the Great Bear Rainforest.

-Bella Coola Airport is located on Highway 20, 12 km east of town.
+Bella Coola’s Airport is located on Highway 20, 12 km east of town.
 Pacific Coastal Airlines offers daily flights from Vancouver.